 Extend Your Personal Records

-To extend your personal records for depth or time spent underwater, contact your local PADI Dive Center or Resort and ask about the Deep Diver and Enriched Air Diver Specialty courses.
-If you’re keen to break Karin Singer’s record for scuba diving in 100+ countries, check out PADI Travel to book your next adventure.
+To extend your personal records for depth or time spent underwater, contact your local PADI Dive Center or Resort and ask about becoming a scuba diver.
+If you’re already PADI certified, consider the Deep Diver and Enriched Air Diver Specialty courses.
+Or if you’re keen to break Karin Singer’s record for scuba diving in 100+ countries, check out PADI Travel to book your next adventure.